djrobby/time-warp/README.md

 Also, `pretend_now_is` should impact `ActiveSupport` generated `Date` extensions such as `Date.today`, `Date.tomorrow`, and so on.

+If you want all the tests in a test suite to run against the same simulated time, you can put a single call to `pretend_now_is` at the top, like this:

+    class CompanyTest < Test::Unit::TestCase
+      pretend_now_is(Date.civil(2000,1,1))

+      # test methods here

+      # you can still set a different simulated time for a single test:
+      def test_something
+        pretend_now_is(Date.civil(2000,6,1)) do
+          # test code
+        end
+      end
+    end

 ## Credits

 time-warp is maintained and funded by [Harvest](http://www.getHarvest.com).
 Want to work on projects like this?
 [We're hiring](http://www.getharvest.com/careers)!